vgrebenschikov/thehat/README.md

 $ yarn install
 $ yarn start
 ```
-(this will open a browser to http://localhost:3000 and connect to the backend running on localhost:8088 -- note this is not the default port!
-8080 is used on my machine for work:)
+(this will open a browser to http://localhost:3000 and connect to the backend running on localhost:8088